MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 {
     public void Start()
     {
-        //Note: Setting title Id here can be skipped if you have set the value in Editor Extensions already. if (string.IsNullOrEmpty(PlayFabSettings.TitleId)){
+        // Note: Setting title Id here can be skipped if you have set the value in Editor Extensions already. if (string.IsNullOrEmpty(PlayFabSettings.staticSettings.TitleId)){
-            PlayFabSettings.TitleId = "144"; // Please change this value to your own titleId from PlayFab Game Manager }
+            PlayFabSettings.staticSettings.TitleId = "144"; // Please change this value to your own titleId from PlayFab Game Manager
+        }
         var request = new LoginWithCustomIDRequest { CustomId = "GettingStartedGuide", CreateAccount = true};
         PlayFabClientAPI.LoginWithCustomID(request, OnLoginSuccess, OnLoginFailure);